Red tri mini Australian shepherd, mini Aussie, Miniature American Shepherd laying down

 • Firm Up!
 Pumpkin

 — is an excellent alternative to wet canned pumpkin.
 While canned pumpkin is beneficial, it can often grow mold quickly when stored in the fridge.
 To avoid the extra hassle of freezing canned pumpkin in smaller portions, we recommend using this dried pumpkin product.
+Also great for travel!
 Please follow the instructions provided on the package for dosage.

 • Advanced